 Wondering what are the safest areas to stay in Athens?
-In this post, I will help you to find out the best and safest areas to stay in Athens for tourists and the best places to stay in each neighborhood.
+In this post, I will help you to find out the best and safest areas to stay in Athens for tourists, as well as the best places to stay in each neighborhood and areas to avoid.

 The city’s most iconic landmark is the Acropolis, a hilltop citadel where you’ll find the iconic Parthenon, a magnificent temple dedicated to the goddess Athena.